george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-28-dual-language-al-folio.md

 Now run your website again and you'll see that the titles have the correct values.
 You can even change the language on the toggle and see that the titles change accordingly.

-{% include figure.html path="assets/img/blog/2022-09-28-dual-language-al-folio/header_pt-br.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
+{% include figure.liquid path="assets/img/blog/2022-09-28-dual-language-al-folio/header_pt-br.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">
     Header in Portuguese.
 </div>